hawkiq/livewire-hwkUI/README.md

 ```

-# DateTime Picker Component
+# 🗓️ DateTime Picker Component

-don't forget to make it active in config
+This component provides an elegant datetime picker powered by Tempus Dominus v6, ready to use in your Laravel Livewire app with a clean, customizable Blade syntax.

+Enable in Configuration

 ```php
 'Datetime' => [